Palestinian right of armed resistance: Implication for Israeli right to self-defense

 Scholars argue that if Palestinians have the right to self-defense then Israel does not; in corollary, in a situation where Israel has the right to self-defense implies deeming Palestinian resistance to be illegal.
 This is because a hypothetical situation in which both sides are justified in using force against the other is logically unfeasible.
 This can be restated as: there can be no self-defense against legitimate self-defense.
 Michael Neumann explains this via two analogies: robbers have no right to defend themselves against bank guards; Saddam's forces occupying Kuwait had no right to defend themselves against attacks by the US-led coalition, and in trying to defend themselves they committed further injustice.
 Israeli professor David Heyd disagrees and gives the example of the Gaza war.
 If one assumes Hamas launched the October 7 attacks in self-defense (in response to Israel's occupation), Israel still had the right to defend its civilians from Hamas; likewise if ones assumes Israel's invasion was an act of self-defense, Hamas still had the right to defend Palestinian civilians from Israeli violence.

 Sharon Weill and Valentina Azarova argue that so long as Israel is occupying the Palestinian territories, it may not invoke Article 51 right to self-defence.
 Weill and Azarova argue that since Palestinians have the legitimate right of resistance to Israeli occupation, Hamas attacks on Israel are not jus ad bellum violations (although indiscriminate rocket attacks are jus in bello violations).

-As for what Israel should do in response to these attacks, some scholars propose: withdraw from occupied territories.
-Michael Neumann writes that self-defense is only allowed if there are no alternatives, but an occupying power, by definition, can always withdraw.
+As for what Israel should do in response to these attacks, Michael Neumann writes that self-defense is only allowed if there are no alternatives, but an occupying power, by definition, can always withdraw.
 Yousef Shandi writes that Israel can only claim self-defense if the Palestinian armed attacks continue even after Israel ends its occupation of both the West Bank and Gaza Strip.
 Sharon Weill and Valentina Azarova write that until Israel ends its occupation, it cannot invoke Article 51 right to self-defense.

 Legality of Israeli occupation

-Jan Hessbruegge writes that "who exercises self-defense against whom" is one of the most important issues in the Israeli-Palestinian conflict, and depends on whether one considers Israel's occupation of the Palestinians as legal.
+Jan Hessbruegge writes that "who exercises self-defense against whom" is one of the most important issues in the Israeli–Palestinian conflict, and depends on whether one considers Israel's occupation of the Palestinians as legal.
 If the occupation is lawful, then Israel has right to self-defense, but if the occupation is unlawful, then it is the Palestinians who would have the right to self-defense against Israel.

 The Israeli government disputed whether Israel still occupied Gaza after its 2005 disengagement.
 Even if one agrees the Gaza Strip was not occupied, the West Bank has remained occupied, since Israel retains direct control over Area C, and the IDF is capable of reasserting control over Areas A and B.